Resilience theory definition and how resilient people can bounce back after traumatic events, natural disasters and stressful satiations.

-From a strength-focused perspective, resilience theory is the conceptual foundation for explaining how certain people may bounce back in life after facing adversity.
+From a strength-focused perspective, resilience theory is the conceptual foundation for explaining how certain people may bounce back in life after being in the face of adversity.

 What Exactly Is Resilience?